Informfully/Experiments/README.md

 ## Overview

 This repository contains all the experiment scripts (configuration files and hyperparameters) to reproduce the findings of our papers and research that use the [Informfully Recommenders](https://github.com/Informfully/Recommenders).
-For an overview of how to run the experiment workflows shared here, please go through the tutorial below.
+For an overview of how to run the experiment workflows shared here, see the tutorial below.
 The tutorial includes step-by-step instructions for downloading the codebase necessary to run all the models and scripts listed here.

 | Experiment | Resources |